johnbillion/query-monitor/readme.txt

 Query Monitor's memory usage typically accounts for around 10% of the total memory used to generate the page.

+### Can I prevent Query Monitor from collecting data during long-running requests?

+Yes, if anything calls `do_action( 'qm/cease' )` then Query Monitor will cease operating for the remainder of the page generation.
+It detaches itself from further data collection, discards any data it's collected so far, and skips the output of its information.

+This is useful for long-running operations that perform a very high number of database queries, consume a lot of memory, or otherwise are of no concern to Query Monitor, for example:

+* Backuping up or restoring your site
+* Exporting a large amount of data
+* Running security scans

 ### Are there any add-on plugins for Query Monitor?

 [A list of add-on plugins for Query Monitor can be found here.](https://github.com/johnbillion/query-monitor/wiki/Query-Monitor-Add-on-Plugins)